 Yes.
 RO technology is non-selective, meaning it removes both harmful contaminants and beneficial minerals like calcium and magnesium.
 This results in “soft” water that is free of scale-causing minerals, though many homeowners choose to add a remineralization cartridge to add healthy minerals back into the drinking water.

 On average, a high-quality RO membrane lasts between 2 to 4 years.
-However, this lifespan depends heavily on your pre-treatment.
-If you have hard water or high iron and do not use a water softener or sediment filter, the membrane can foul in as little as six month
+However, this lifespan depends heavily on your pre-treatment setup.
+If you have hard water, high iron, or sediment and you are not using a water softener or sediment pre-filter to protect the membrane, it can foul in as little as six months.
+This is why we never install a whole house RO system without first designing the right pre-treatment stack for your specific water chemistry.
+A properly protected membrane running on well-conditioned water will consistently hit the 3–4 year mark and sometimes beyond.

 The Verdict: Is It Worth It?